Eliezer Yudkowsky

 Yudkowsky became far more visible after the release of GPT-4 and the 2023 debate over whether major labs should pause frontier training.
 In a March 2023 TIME essay, he argued that a six-month pause was not enough and called for a far stronger halt to advanced AI development.
 TIME later included him in its 2023 TIME100 AI list, identifying him as a MIRI co-founder and describing more than two decades of warnings about powerful AI systems.

 In 2025, Yudkowsky and Nate Soares published If Anyone Builds It, Everyone Dies with Little, Brown and Company.
-The book page describes it as an argument that the race to create superhuman AI has put humanity on a path to extinction unless course is changed.
+The publisher's page and the book's own site present it as an argument that the race to create superhuman AI has put humanity on a path to extinction unless course is changed.
 The book brought the MIRI-Yudkowsky case into a mass-market format aimed at policymakers, executives, and general readers.

 His public advocacy is unusually absolute compared with much AI safety writing.
-Where many researchers argue for evaluations, safety cases, responsible scaling policies, or regulated deployment, Yudkowsky argues that current techniques and institutions are not close to a safe path for superintelligence.
+Where many researchers argue for evaluations, safety cases, responsible scaling policies, controlled deployment, or safety-institute access, Yudkowsky argues that current techniques and institutions are not close to a safe path for superintelligence.
 That difference makes him both influential and polarizing.

 Disputes and Limits